dialect-erc/dialect-erc.github.io/README.md

  - booktitle (or journal)

 ### Highlighted Publications
-You can add highlighted publications which will be shown at the top of the page with an image and a short teaser.
+You can add up to 3 highlighted publications which will be shown at the top of the page with an image and a short teaser.
 For this, add the Bibtex reference of the respective paper to _bibliography/highlights.bib.
 Make sure the following fields in the Bibtex reference are populated:
  - year
  - month
  - url